-Students will explore the captivating mechanisms of the living world in incredible detail with tuition from world-leading researchers in both biology and chemistry.
+Our biochemistry programmes benefit from having world-leading researchers in both biology and chemistry together in one department.
 You will study the ways in which both disciplines interact in living organisms, and learn how this underpins our understanding of biological and medical science.

-The application of molecular concepts to complex biological systems is at the cutting edge of science in the twenty-first century.
-Students will be instructed on the key biochemical concepts and the chemistry that underpins them.
-You will also be taught the real-world applications of these principals in fields such as biotechnology and medicine.
+Initially, you will study organic and physical chemistry, as well as genetics and cell biology; you will then go onto study topics such as macromolecular protein assemblies and cell-signalling, as well as the biochemistry of disease, cell biology and differentiation.
+The application of molecular concepts to complex biological systems is at the cutting edge of science in the 21st century.
+You will learn about the key biochemical concepts and the chemistry that underpins them, as well as the real-world applications of these principles in fields such as biotechnology and medicine.
 You will divide your time between chemistry and biology, although the balance can be adjusted to suit your interests.

 By choosing to study at a Russell Group university, you will have access to excellent teaching and top class research.
-You will be taught by staff who are actively involved in research, who are enthusiastic about their subjects and sharing their knowledge with you.
+You will be taught by staff who are actively involved in research and who are enthusiastic about their subjects and sharing their knowledge with you.

 The programme structure outlined below is indicative of what you will study.
 It may change slightly from year to year as new topics are introduced and after we have listened to current student feedback on teaching.